CBS News: DeafBlind artist on Long Island finds his true voice through his sculptures

 By Carolyn Gusoff, CBS News | January 18, 2023

-PORT WASHINGTON, N.Y. — A deaf and blind man is learning to communicate a whole new way.
+PORT WASHINGTON, N.Y. — A DeafBlind man is learning to communicate a whole new way.
 He is creating expressive sculptures, thanks to training at the Helen Keller National Center on Long Island.

 On Wednesday, CBS2 spoke to Brooklyn-born Tony Giordano.

 “When I make this copper art, it just makes me feel so amazing and it makes me feel like I’m inspiring others,” Giordano said.

 The 58-year-old uses copper tubes to convey his creative vision.

 Giordano was born deaf, and four years ago diabetes left him blind, too.